Second Order Ensemble Langevin Method for Sampling and Inverse Problems: Introduction

 \subsection{Our Contributions}

-The following contributions are made in this paper: \begin{enumerate} \item We introduce an underdamped second order mean field Langevin dynamics, with a covariance-based preconditioner. \item {In the case of {Bayesian inverse problems defined by} a linear forward map, we show that that {this mean field model} preserves Gaussian distributions under time evolution and, if initialized at a Gaussian, converges to the desired target at rate independent of the linear map.} \item We introduce finite particle approximations of the mean field model, and introduce finite size corrections to preserve invariance of the desired target measure, resulting in an affine invariant method. \item For {Bayesian inverse problems}, we introduce a gradient-free approximation of the algorithm, based on ensemble Kalman methodology. \item {In the context of {Bayesian inverse problems} we provide numerical examples to demonstrate that the algorithm resulting from the previous considerations has desirable sampling properties.} \end{enumerate}
+The following contributions are made in this paper: \begin{enumerate} \item We introduce an underdamped second order mean field Langevin dynamics, with a covariance-based preconditioner. \item {In the case of {Bayesian inverse problems defined by} a linear forward map, we show that that {this mean field model} preserves Gaussian distributions under time evolution and, if initialized at a Gaussian, converges to the desired target at {a} rate independent of the linear map.} \item \yw{We introduce finite particle approximations of the mean field model, resulting in an affine invariant method.} \item For {Bayesian inverse problems}, we introduce a gradient-free approximation of the algorithm, based on ensemble Kalman methodology. \item {In the context of {Bayesian inverse problems} we provide numerical examples to demonstrate that the algorithm resulting from the previous considerations has desirable sampling properties.} \end{enumerate}

 In Section \ref{2}, we introduce the inverse problems context that motivates us.
-In Section \ref{3} we discuss the equilibrium distribution of the mean field model; and then we introduce a finite particle approximation of the mean field model, identifying corrections which ensure that the equilibrium distribution is an independent product (of dimension equal to the particle cardinality) of copies of the desired equilibrium distribution.
+In Section \ref{3} we discuss the equilibrium distribution of the mean field model.
 Section \ref{EKA} introduces the ensemble Kalman approximation of the finite particle system; {and in that section we also demonstrate affine invariance of the resulting method.} Section \ref{2l} presents analysis of the finite particle system in the case of linear inverse problems, where the ensemble Kalman approximation is exact; we demonstrate that the relaxation time to equilibrium is independent of the specific linear inverse problem considered, a consequence of affine invariance.
 In Section \ref{4} we provide numerical results which demonstrate the efficiency and potential value of our method, and in Section \ref{5} we draw conclusions.
 Proofs of the propositions are given in the appendix, Section \ref{6}.